Need Website Translation? Learn How to Optimize the Process!

 The cost of translation, among other factors, largely depends on the country where your order translation services.
 Due to the different tax regimes, labor expenses and other factors, translation companies and translators living in the developed countries have to charge more for their services in comparison to the companies and individuals living in the developing countries.

-For instance, when it comes to the English-Russian translation, numerous European translation agencies hire freelancers from Russia, Ukraine, Kazakhstan, Kyrgyzstan and other CIS countries, where the Russian language is the official one.
+For instance, when it comes to the English-Russian translation, numerous European and American translation agencies hire freelancers from Russia, Ukraine, Kazakhstan, Kyrgyzstan, and other CIS countries, where the Russian language is the official one.

-In the case of English-Russian translation, there is a tangible difference between translation rates charged in Europe and translation rates in the Russian-speaking countries.
+In the case of English-Russian translation, there is a tangible difference between translation rates charged in the US and translation rates in the Russian-speaking countries.
 Therefore, if you want to optimize the expenses for your English-Russian translation projects, it is better to hire a translator from CIS countries.

-Another good reason to hire a translator from the developing country is the tax regime.
-Taxes charged in the European countries are higher than in the developing countries due to a number of economical reasons.
+Another good reason to hire a translator from a developing country is the tax regime.
+Taxes charged in the European countries and the USA are higher than in the developing countries due to a number of economic reasons.

-For example, being a self-employed translator I pay 6% income tax and social expenditures amounting to 10% of the average salary on a monthly basis.
-When you hire me, there are no other hidden taxes and expenses related to the tax regime.
+For example, being a sole proprietor I pay 6% income tax and social expenditures amounting to 10% of the average salary on a monthly basis.
+I have a team of translators to cope with large projects and ensure quality control, but my team members are freelancers who pay taxes on their own.
+We have fixed rates for translation services, therefore, there are no any hidden charges.
 I use the internationally recognized bank to accept payments and all settlements procedures are totally secured.

 You can also reduce the cost of translation by removing non-translatable website sections or content from the translation project.